gantrycloud/gantry-landing/content/products.md

 tags: []
 draft: false
 ---
-## Sonar Vulnerability Scanning
+# Sonar Vulnerability Scanning
 ### CI pipeline vulnerability scanning system incorporating SonarCube, Jenkins, Jira, and Git to prevent vulnerable source code from deploying into dev, test, or production.

-See the demo dashboard analyze our own infrastructure as well as the industry-standard OWASP-Vulnerable Web Application
+### See the demo dashboard analyze our own infrastructure as well as the industry-standard OWASP-Vulnerable Web Application in the tab above.
+&nbsp;
+&nbsp;

-## Xero
+# Xero

 ### Bring best practices surrounding reliability, security and efficiency to your infrastructure with our agent, logic engine, and dashboard built on cutting edge and trusted open source.